Faith Tours of India

 Money

-- Personal expenses cost a few dollars or pounds a day.
+• Personal expenses cost a few dollars or pound a day.

 Customs and etiquette